RuntimeTools/appmetrics/README.md

 ## API Documentation

-### appmetrics.monitor()
-Creates a Node Application Metrics agent client instance.
-This can subsequently be used to control data collection, request data, and subscribe to data events.

 ### appmetrics.emit(`type`, `data`)
 Allows custom monitoring events to be added into the Node Application Metrics agent.
 * `type` (String) the name you wish to use for the data.
 A subsequent event of that type will be raised, allowing callbacks to be registered for it.
 * `data` (Object) the data to be made available with the event.
 The object must not contain circular references, and by convention should contain a `time` value representing the milliseconds when the event occurred.

-### appmetrics.monitor.getEnvironment()
-Requests an object containing all of the available environment information for the running application.

-### appmetrics.monitor.enable(`type`)
+### appmetrics.enable(`type`, `config`)
-Enable data generation of the specified data type.
+Enable data generation of the specified data type with optional configuration.
 * `type` (String) the type of event to start generating data for.
-Only 'profiling' is currently supported.
+Values of 'profiling', 'http', 'mongo', 'mysql', 'requests' and 'trace' are currently supported.
+* `config` (Object) configuration to be added for the data type being enabled.
+See appmetrics.setConfig() for more information.

+The following data types are disabled by default: `profiling`, `requests`, `trace`

-### appmetrics.monitor.disable(`type`)
+### appmetrics.disable(`type`)
 Disable data generation of the specified data type.
 * `type` (String) the type of event to stop generating data for.
 Only 'profiling' is currently supported.

+### appmetrics.setConfig(`type`, `config`)
+Set the configuration to be applied to a specific data type.
+The configuration available is specific to the data type.
+*   `type` (String) the type of event to apply the configuration to.
+*   `config` (Object) key value pairs of configurations to be applied to the specified event.
+The available configuration options are as follows:

+#####   'http':
+*   `filters` (Array) an array of URL filter Objects consisting of:
+    * `pattern` (String) a regular expression pattern to match HTTP method and URL against, eg. 'GET /favicon.ico$'
+    * `to` (String) a conversion for the URL to allow grouping.
+A value of '' causes the URL to be ignored.
+#####   'requests':
+*   `excludeModules` (Array) an array of String names for modules to exclude from request tracking
+#####   'trace:
+*   `includeModules` (Array) an array of String names for modules to include in function tracing.
+By default only non-module functions are traced when trace is enabled.

+### appmetrics.monitor()
+Creates a Node Application Metrics agent client instance.
+This can subsequently be used to get environment data and subscribe to data events.

+### appmetrics.monitor.getEnvironment()
+Requests an object containing all of the available environment information for the running application.

-### Event: 'cpu'
+### Monitor Event: 'cpu'
 Emitted when a CPU monitoring sample is taken.
 * `data` (Object) the data from the CPU sample:
     * `time` (Number) the milliseconds when the sample was taken.
 This can be converted to a Date using `new Date(data.time)`.
     * `process` (Number) the percentage of CPU used by the Node.js application itself.
 This is a value between 0.0 and 1.0.
     * `system` (Number) the percentage of CPU used by the system as a whole.
 This is a value between 0.0 and 1.0.

-### Event: 'memory'
+### Monitor Event: 'memory'
 Emitted when a memory monitoring sample is taken.
 * `data` (Object) the data from the memory sample:
     * `time` (Number) the milliseconds when the sample was taken.
 This can be converted to a Date using `new Date(data.time)`.